-The number of working days lost to mental health-related issues in 2020, up to December 16, was 8,356, shared between 562 paramedics, technicians or care assistants.
+A freedom of information request by the Scottish Liberal Democrats found the number of working days lost to mental health-related issues in 2020, up to December 16, was 8,356, shared between 562 paramedics, technicians or care assistants.

 The figures obtained from the Scottish Ambulance Service show in 2017 the number was 3,288 between 294 members of staff.